wandersonwhcr/k8s-examples/one-replica-per-node/README.md

 if one node stops, it will guarantee that other replicas are running on other nodes.

-The last point is this example cluster has 3 agents, there is not autoscaling, and our deployment has 3 replicas.
+One issue to avoid: this cluster example has 3 agents, there is not autoscaling, and our deployment has 3 replicas.
 If you need to rollout this deployment, it will not schedule new pods because there is not available nodes according to anti affinity rules.